Assignment 1: Larson Scanner

 Goals

-When you're done with this assignment, you should
+When you're done with this assignment, you will have practiced with

-- be able to read and write simple programs in RISC-V assembly,
+• reading and writing simple programs in RISC-V assembly,

-- and be able to program general-purpose input/output (GPIO) pins on the Mango Pi.
+• and programming general-purpose input/output (GPIO) pins on the Mango Pi.

 How do assignments work?

-The course follows a weekly cadence where material is introduced in the Friday-Monday lectures and the Tuesday-Wednesday lab follows up with hands-on guided practice so that you're ready to tackle the assignment which is released after the Wed lab.
-Completing the assignment will solidify your understanding of the topics.
+The course follows a weekly cadence where a topic is introduced in the Friday-Monday lectures and the Tuesday-Wednesday lab follows up with hands-on guided practice.
+You leave lab ready to tackle the assignment and in the process of completing it, you solidify your understanding of the topic.

-Each assignment is structured into the core features and one or more proposed extensions.
+Each assignment has a required set of core features and optional extended features.
 Completing the core functionality is required for all students; the extensions are the optional "stretch goals" for those students aiming to go further.
+We award bonus credits for the extended features.
 We encourage everyone to try the extensions; they're a great way to challenge yourself and deepen your understanding.

-YEAH = Your Early Assignment Help Each Thursday we'll hold a YEAH session as a kickoff for the week's assignment and more quality time with the CS107e family!
-We can answer your questions, inspire you about the new things you'll be learning, and facilitate a group brainstorm on best practices for success.
-YEAH hours for Assignment 1 are scheduled for Thursday 6pm in B02.
+YEAH = Your Early Assignment Help The YEAH session is the kickoff for the week's assignment.
+In this group office hour session, we can answer your questions, inspire you about the new things you'll be learning, and facilitate a group brainstorm on best practices for success.
+The YEAH session meets in Gates B02, usually on Thursday afternoon.
+See the Ed forum for post announcing YEAH schedule for this quarter.
 Everyone welcome!

 Core functionality: simple scan pattern